open-horizon/open-horizon.github.io/docs/troubleshoot/index.md

 ```
 {: codeblock}

-## Are your containers Docker networked correctly?
+## Are your containers {{site.data.keyword.docker}} networked correctly?
 {: #container_networked}

 Ensure that your containers are properly Docker networked, so they can access required services.
-Run this command to ensure that you can view the Docker virtual networks active on your edge node:
+Run this command to ensure that you can view the {{site.data.keyword.docker}} virtual networks active on your edge node:

 ```bash
 docker network list